hjvogel/personal-page/about/Me.md

 __________

-## Welcome to Holger J Vogel and my Website!
+## Welcome to H. John Vogel and my own Website!

 This is a collection of ideas, notes, and writings that I have been learning and thinking through.

-I'm interested in analysing static structures first before going into dynamical rather modelling & understaning of our complex nature.
+I'm interested in analysing static structures first before going into dynamic modelling & understanding of our (too) complex nature.
 This leads me to the never ending study  🌺.